Bone Defects from Trauma, Tumors and Infection

 No single method of bone defect treatment is ideal for every case.
 Surgeons must carefully consider the advantages and disadvantages of each of the following methods in order to optimize reconstructive options.
 There are four main treatment options:

 - Bone transport (gradually moving one piece of bone within its segment) requires technical expertise readily available at the Rubin Institute’s International Center for Limb Lengthening.
-Classic bone transport involves cutting the bone near one end of the bone (metaphysis) and gradually moving it down to fill the bone defect either with an external fixator or internal nail.
+Classic bone transport involves cutting the bone near one end of the bone (metaphysis) and gradually moving it down by using either an external fixator or internal nail as new bone (regenerate) grows to fill the space.
 The choice depends on defect size, as well as other associated problems and obstacles.
 Bone grafting may be required to optimize healing.

 - A second treatment option is shortening and then lengthening, (fixing the bone short and making up the length with lengthening alone).